hotosm/raw-data-api/docs/src/installation/configurations.md

 # Configuring the API service

+Raw Data API can be setup using two configuration options.
+You can choose based on your convienience
+- *config.txt* : You can follow  `config.txt.sample` in dir and documentation below to set your configurations
+- *.env* : Another option is from OS Environment variable , You can export all your env variables ( They are same as you put in config without blocks ) and pass it to API , API will pick it up automatically.

 ## What you need to start?

 - A working [Postgres](https://www.postgresql.org/) instance with [Postgis](https://postgis.net/) module enabled.